Post-COVID-19 financial and accounting considerations for public retirement plans

 Many public plans use a prior year actuarial valuation to determine their current year liability.
 Under GASB accounting standards, a plan is allowed to determine the total pension and OPEB liability through the use of update procedures to roll forward to the plan’s most recent fiscal year-end amounts from an actuarial valuation as of a date no more than 24 months earlier than the plan’s most recent fiscal year-end.
 When the GASB standards on pension and OPEB were implemented, this was a popular choice for plans due to timing considerations, with many plans choosing to have a valuation 12 months earlier than the plan’s most recent fiscal year-end.
 If update procedures are used, the GASB accounting standards require professional judgment be used to consider whether any significant changes have occurred from the valuation date to the plan’s fiscal year-end, which would require a new valuation to be performed.
 Plans measuring the liability using update procedures should consider if the recent events might result in significant changes to demographic data or potentially benefit provisions that would necessitate a new valuation.

 While there are many unknowns, public plans should be proactive in responding to current and potential effects of the COVID-19 pandemic.
 As you continue to navigate through the COVID-19 aftermath and plan how to resume office operations safely and securely, we’re here to help.
-Contact us to get in touch with one of our experts or visit our COVID-19 resource center and COVID-19 resource center for government.
+Contact us to get in touch with one of our experts.

 While there are many unknowns, public plans should be proactive in responding to current and potential effects of the COVID-19 pandemic.